 I have never watched Dragonball as a kid and usually really don’t like all these Jump comics with endless fights and dramatic gestures.
-I tried One Piece, Bleach and Naruto but its’s just not my cup of tea.
+I tried One Piece, Bleach, and Naruto but it’s just not my cup of tea.
 So I always thought that Dragonball was more or less the same.
 Big mistake.

 Buy the manga: ドラゴンボール 01 完全版

 Side note: I recently bought a “new” version of Dragon Ball which tells the whole story again but very much boils the whole epic story down to just a couple of volumes.
 The drawings are in Chibi style, the manga is in full color and the Japanese is quite simple (easier than the original).
 It’s called Dragon Ball SD and is a great one to pick up as well.

 I watched the anime together with my girlfriend and we quite enjoyed it.
 Or maybe we just really wanted to like it because honestly, it’s a little dull.
 The story is about a lazy Panda who is a regular customer at an organic food & drinks joint which is operated by an Ice Bear.
 Sounds like fun right?

 Shirokuma-kun even tries to explain very alike sounding Japanese words to the Panda which is not exactly a bad thing for us Japanese beginners.
 The manga is printed in the same big format as the Dragonball complete edition and is thus very comfortable to read.
 And if I should pick a manga in Japanese, to begin with it would probably be this one.
 The stories are short, the vocabulary is quite easy and slang is nearly nonexistent.
 There are a total of four volumes which look really nice together on the bookshelf.
 Each of is named after a different fruit-flavor.
 Nice idea, I like that and now you even have another reason to pick up these books.

 Buy the manga: しろくまカフェ (Shirokuma Café)